Hay una sesión disponible:

 Students taking this course will be required to complete:

-- three (3) proctored exams using the edX online Proctortrack software.
+- one (1) proctored exam using the edX online Proctortrack software.

-- thirty (30) online quizzes are spread throughout the 15-week semester.
+- thirty-one (31) online quizzes are spread throughout the 16-week semester.

-Completed exams and homework will be scanned and submitted using Gradescope for grading.
+Completed homework and exam will be scanned and submitted using Gradescope for grading.

 This course is one of a growing suite of graduate-level courses being developed in an edX/Purdue University collaboration.
 Courses like this can apply toward a Purdue University MSECE degree for students accepted into the full master’s program.